tf198/plodis/README.rst

 Current Status
 ==============
-Built against Redis 2.6.0 with certain modules disabled and a few gaps:
+Built from Redis 2.6.0 API with certain modules disabled and a few gaps.
+Wherever a method is not implemented it will throw a ``PlodisNotImplementedError``.

 :Generic (Keys):
    Partial coverage.
 Need to finish 2.0.0.
 :Strings:
-   Full coverage up to 2.0.0 except APPEND.
-Methods from 2.6.0 present as stubs.
+   Full coverage up to 2.0.0.
 :Hashes:
    Not implemented.
 :List: